Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Here's a sample resume for a housekeeper made using our resume builder.

-Housekeeping Resume Example - See +20 resume templates and create your resume here.
+Sample Housekeeping Resume—See more templates and create your resume here.

 Looking for other positions related to maintenance and repair, too?
 We’ve got you covered: